-We examine three approaches to finding optimal solutions for COLORFUL COM-PONENTS: One based on the implicit hitting set model by Moreno-Centeno and Karp [11, 15], and two based on integer linear programming (ILP) with row generation.
+We examine three approaches to finding optimal solutions for COLORFUL COMPONENTS: One based on the implicit hitting set model by Moreno-Centeno and Karp [11, 15], and two based on integer linear programming (ILP) with row generation.
+We then present cutting planes to enhance the performance of all three approaches.
+Finally, we describe a previous and a new heuristic for COLORFUL COMPONENTS.